ymzhang0103/RDPExplainer/README.md

 torch >= 1.6.0

 ## To run
-Simply run train_gnns.py to train the GNN model.
+Run train_gnns.py to train the GNN model.
 Change parameter **dataset** per demand.

-train_gnns.py --dataset BA_shapes

-Simply run main_NCExplain.py to train and test the explainer in the node classification task.
+Run main_NCExplain.py to train and test the explainer in the node classification task.
 Change **dataset** per demand.

-main_NCExplain.py --dataset BA_shapes

-Simply run main_GCExplain.py to train and test the explainer in the graph classification. task Change **dataset** per demand.
+Run main_GCExplain.py to train and test the explainer in the graph classification. task Change **dataset** per demand.

-main_GCExplain.py --dataset BA_shapes